-The story goes that adding salt to a cup of coffee will supposedly cut the bitterness of the beverage.
+The story goes that adding salt to a cup of coffee will supposedly cut the bitter coffee taste of the beverage.
 Additionally, it is said to help negate any staleness.

-So whether you’re trying to spruce up an underwhelming brew or improve your own supply, adding salt could potentially improve your coffee routine.
+Whether you’re trying to spruce up an underwhelming brew or improve your own supply, adding salt could potentially improve your coffee routine.

-That’s right, the salt does not actually do much to your grounds or brew before you actually drink the coffee.
-Instead, it actually just tricks your brain into ignoring the bitterness.
+That’s right, the salt does not actually do much to your grounds or brew before you drink the coffee.
+Instead, it just tricks your brain into ignoring the bitterness.
 Here’s how:

-You probably already know that you have thousands of taste buds on your tongue, and that they are responsible for recognizing the 5 basic tastes: sweet, salty, bitter, sour, and umami.
+You probably already know that you have thousands of taste buds on your tongue and that they are responsible for recognizing the 5 basic tastes: sweet, salty, bitter, sour, and umami.

 Surprisingly enough, adding salt to coffee is not exactly a new trend.
 In Northern Scandinavia, Siberia, Turkey, and Hungary, it has long been a relatively common practice among coffee lovers.

 Supposedly, the brackish water creates a foamier, intensified end product.
-Who knew!
+Who knew?!

 Grounds or Brew?

-However, sometimes you can’t add the salt to the grounds because you aren’t the one brewing your coffee.
-So does it still work if you add it in after the fact?
+However, sometimes you can’t add salt to the grounds because you aren’t the one brewing your coffee.
+So, does it still work if you add it in after the fact?